 The Risk Management Committee has responsibility for ensuring that operational and financial risks are identified, assessed and properly managed across the Reserve Bank in accordance with its Risk Management Policy.
 It is a management committee chaired by the Deputy Governor and comprises senior executives drawn mainly from the operational areas of the Bank.
-During 2016/17, the Risk Management Committee met on six occasions and kept the Executive Committee and Reserve Bank Board Audit Committee informed of its activities.
+During 2017/18, the Risk Management Committee met on six occasions and kept the Executive Committee and Reserve Bank Board Audit Committee informed of its activities.
+Details of the Reserve Bank's risk management framework are provided in the chapter on 'Risk Management'.